 |As a young boy, I always loved occasions when my whole family would take an hour or so, make some hot chocolate and settle down to play a board game together.
 It wasn't just the competitive side of things that made me smile.
 There was something special about our game-playing connection—a chatting and laughing joy, something felt but never quite defined—that made those times so memorable.

 Jump ahead a few decades to our electronically interactive present.
 Video games are now the recreational activity du jour.
 To some parents, however, even the mention of that button-punching pastime raises disturbing images of bleary-eyed, trigger-happy adolescents surrounded by empty pizza boxes as they spend hours holed up in a dark room shedding virtual blood.
 But it doesn't have to be that way.
-In fact, there's a new wave of "casual" and "party" games that everybody, from junior to grandpa, can enjoy without obliterating a single rampaging alien or committing untold hours to the effort.
+In fact, there's a growing catalog of "casual" and "party" games that everybody, from Junior to Grandpa, can enjoy without obliterating a single rampaging alien or committing untold hours to the effort.

-It's always a plus when I encounter a game that encourages players to help each other out on the path to success.
-Lego has created several such kid-friendly adventures (based on Star Wars, Indiana Jones and Batman) that require cooperation in multiplayer mode—great tools for developing problem-solving skills while fostering teamwork.
+It's always a plus when I encounter a game that encourages players to help one another out on the path to success.
+LEGO has created several such kid-friendly adventures (based on Hobbit tales, superhero fare, Star Wars, Indiana Jones, etc.) that require cooperation in multiplayer mode—great tools for developing problem-solving skills while fostering teamwork.

 If you simply have to include some kind of a shooter in your collection, then I've got one for you that might, uh, grow on the whole family: Plants vs. Zombies: Garden Warfare.
 It's a cute trigger-puller that pits seed-spitting vegetation against zombies who want to eat heads … of lettuce.